Using PyVRP’s components

 print(cost_evaluator.penalised_cost(new_sol))

 Pretty good!
 This is how PyVRP manages infeasibilities: it adjusts the penalty parameters to ensure sufficiently many solutions are feasible.
 Too few feasible solutions and the penalties go up; too many and they go down.
-This ensures a balanced population of feasible and infeasible solutions, which is good for diversity and crossover.
+This ensures a balanced search of feasible and infeasible solutions, which is good for exploration.

 The object in charge of managing the penalty terms is the PenaltyManager, which can be asked to provide a CostEvaluator of the form we saw above.